In the previous post, we defined two invisible hands.

 The man of system is apt to be very wise in his own conceit.
 He is often so enamoured with.. his own ideal plan of government..
 He establishes it completely without any regard to the great interests or strong prejudices which may oppose it.
 He imagines that he can arrange the members of a great society with as much ease as the hand arranges the different pieces on a chess-board.
 He does not consider that the pieces on the chess-board have no other principle of motion besides that which the hand impresses upon them.

 But that, in the great chess-board of human society, every single piece has a principle of motion of its own, altogether different from that which the legislature might choose to impress on it.
-If those two principles coincide and act in the same direction, the game of human society will go on easily and harmoniously, and is very likely to be happy and successful.
+If those two principles coincide and act in the same direction, the game of human society will go on easily and harmoniously..
 If they are opposite or different, the game will go on miserably, and the society must be at all times in the highest degree of disorder.

-A person who is interested at programming will be a better programmer than a person who is not.
-He will not know that he is actually helping society by making good software programs.
-If his ‘sovereign’ parents pushed him to be a singer instead, he and society would still be better off with him as a programmer:
+A boy who is interested at programming will be a better programmer than a person who is not.
+He will not know that he is actually helping society by making good software programs (his domestic industry).
+He just knows that he is doing what he loves to do.
+If his ‘sovereign’ parents pushed him to be a singer instead (an industry foreign to him), he and society would not benefit as much:

 Proof of the Difference of the Physical and Human Invisible Hands